rcap107/rcap107.github.io/content/posts/about-me/about.md

 ---
 ### About this website
 Hi!
 I'm Riccardo, and you're on my personal website.
 The main objective of this website is having a public page where I can share my contributions and what I have been up to.
-I am not planning to update this website very often (though things can always change!).
+I am not planning to update this website very often.

 ### About myself
+As of now, I am a research engineer employed by P16, a project (?) within Inria whose objective is developing promising scientific libraries in Python.
+I will be working on [Skrub](https://skrub-data.org/stable/), trying to implemenent in the library some of what I learned during my postdoc.

+Speaking of the postdoc, the objective of the postdoc was figuring out the "best practices" on what to do to integrate information coming from data lakes on tables of interest.
+It was a whole thing, and everything turned out to be harder than we had expected at the beginning.
-I am wrapping up my work as a postdoc, splitting my time between the [SODA Team](https://team.inria.fr/soda/) at [Inria Saclay](https://www.inria.fr/fr/centre-inria-de-saclay) and the R&D department of [Dataiku](https://www.dataiku.com).
+I split my time between  between the [SODA Team](https://team.inria.fr/soda/) at [Inria Saclay](https://www.inria.fr/fr/centre-inria-de-saclay) and the R&D department of [Dataiku](https://www.dataiku.com).

 I obtained a PhD in Data Science from [EURECOM](https://www.eurecom.fr), in Sophia Antipolis (near Nice in the south of France).